Created by Salvatore Rubbino

 In the story Journey to Jo’burg, 13 year old Naledi and her brother walk 300 kilometres from Mafeking all the way to Johannesburg in a race against time to fetch help for their seriously ill baby sister.
 They have to walk because there is no money for a train.
 To help her think about the details in the story, the author Beverley Naidoo, wrote a list of the places between Mafeking and Johannesburg and then added up all the distances.
 In an early draft, Naidoo has scribbled over and rewritten her typed up copy until she finds the best way to tell things.

-What’s the furthest you have every walked?
+What’s the furthest you have ever walked?
 Were there times when you felt like giving up?
 What kept you going?

 Peter Parker is a school student when he is bitten by a radioactive spider.
 As a result he develops superhero strength and becomes Spider-Man, able to scale tall towers, shoot webs and swoop through New York City.
 Spider-Man’s motto is, ‘with great power comes great responsibility’ and he uses his abilities to catch baddies and keep the